Tuwaiq-DS-ML-bootcamp-V-9/Usecase-5/README.md

 This project analyzes data on job postings in Saudi Arabia, focusing on positions for fresh graduates and those requiring no experience.

 # 📊 Jadarat Dataset
-The dataset is collected from the Jadarat platform by @Moaxad and published on Kaggle.
+The dataset is collected from the Jadarat platform by Moayad Alkhozayem and published on Kaggle.
 It includes important information about job postings such as experience, salary, qualifications, etc.

 # 📈 Exploratory Data Analysis
 The following EDA steps are covered in the notebook: